uio-bmi/immuneML/docs/source/usecases/emerson_reproduction.rst

   - the `dataset` parameter is now called `datasets` and accepts a list of datasets on which the TrainMLModel instruction has to be performed (format and functionality are the same as described under reproduction), and
   - it has one additional parameter called `benchmark_reports` that will be executed after all datasets have been used to compare performances.

-The YAML specification is given below:
+The YAML specification is given below.

 .. code-block:: yaml